9984/2017.9984.io/_src/_speakers/ciaran-o-leary.md

 ---
-name: Ciarán O'Leary
+name: CiarÁn O'Leary
-id: ciarán-o'leary
+id: ciaran-o-leary
 company: "BlueYard Capital"
 position: "General Partner"
 location: "Berlin, Germany"

 intro: >
     Ciarán is a General Partner at BlueYard Capital, an early stage VC firm focusing on the decentralization of markets, empowerment of individuals and the liberation of data.

 links:
     - text: "@ciaranoleary"